-- 64. Offer of Work to Cancelled Employees.
+- 62. Offer of Work to Cancelled Employees.
 The parties agree to the principle that cancelled employees should receive work for which they are qualified, as described in this section, before additional hours are given to other bargaining unit employees.
 In accordance with Sections 10, Floating, and 11, Orientation for Inter-Campus Floating, of this Article V, prior to implementing any involuntary daily cancellations of Regular Full-Time and Regular Part-Time employees, the Medical Center will identify other departments at the Medical Center where there is work available that the employee is able to perform.
-Such preference to cancelled employees shall not result in bumping or displacing employees from additional work that was pre- scheduled, i.e., scheduled prior to the cancellation. - 65.
+Such preference to cancelled employees shall not result in bumping or displacing employees from additional work that was pre- scheduled, i.e., scheduled prior to the cancellation. - 63.
 Volunteers and Order of Cancellations.
 When it becomes necessary to cancel daily shifts in a department or unit, the principle of seniority within departments and classifications shall apply.
 The Medical Center will first seek volunteers for daily shift cancellations.
 If no volunteers are identified, daily shift cancellations shall be implemented by reverse seniority order within departments and classifications provided the remaining employees are able to properly perform the work to be done.
-Employees subject to daily shift cancellations shall have the option to use accrued PTO for such day(s) and any such day for which PTO is used for compensation purposes shall count as a daily shift cancellation. - 66.
-Records of Cancellations.
+Employees subject to daily shift cancellations shall have the option to use accrued PTO for such day(s) and any such day for which PTO is used for compensation purposes shall count as a daily shift cancellation.
+Employees subject to daily cancellations shall accrue PTO while on low census whether they elect to use PTO or not provided their timecard reflects low census hours.

+64. Records of Cancellations.
 In light of the parties' joint commitment to minimize the incidence of daily cancellations, the Medical Center will keep records of daily cancellations and shall with reasonable notice, make such records available to the Union for review.
 The parties will meet to review the records quarterly with the intent to reduce necessity for daily cancellations.
 The procedure for daily cancellations is outlined in this Section 9.